superbenefit/knowledge-base/tags/consent.md

 description: "Consent" as used in consent based decison-making
 harvester:
 - yeoro.eth
 curator:
-publish: true
+publish: "true"
 type: tag
 aliases:
   - "#consent"
 tags:
-- agreements
+- "agreements"
-- decisions
+- "decisions"
 ---

 This is a definition of "consent" as the core principle in Consent Based Decision-making.